8 Worst Gifts for Seniors (and What to Give Instead)

 6. Exercise routines that don’t suit their current activity level

-In general, regular exercise is recommended by doctors and does help improve and maintain health in all people.
+In general, doctors recommend regular exercise, which helps improve and maintain health in all people.

 But seniors need to take a careful approach to find exercises that are suitable for their current physical condition.

 A well-meaning family member might give an older adult a popular exercise DVD as a gift.
-But if they’re not familiar with the older adult’s health condition and physical abilities, they won’t realize that the routine is too strenuous and could cause dizziness, falls, injury, or worse.
+But suppose they’re not familiar with the older adult’s health condition and physical abilities.
+In that case, they won’t realize that the routine is too strenuous and could cause dizziness, falls, injury, or worse.

 Instead, try these gift ideas:

-If the older adult enjoys exercise and would be open to trying new routines, it’s best to speak with the primary caregiver to find out what would be appropriate.
+If the older adult enjoys exercise and is open to trying new routines, it’s best to speak with the primary caregiver to determine what would be appropriate.

 If that’s not possible, it’s best to focus on simple, gentle exercise routines that are safe for most older adults.